 - Darwin’s Finches, the inspiration for natural selection!

-- A frenzy of Galapagos sharks one night attracted to the lights of the ship.
+- One night, a frenzy of Galapagos sharks attracted to the ship’s lights.
 It was literally hundreds of sharks with a few brave sea lions hunting fish attracted to the lights.

 - Flightless cormorants dreaming about flying